nzin4x/router-wol-mstsc/README.md

 This project is for personal use.

 ## 🔄 Version History

+### v1.2.0 (2025-11-01)
+- **Real-time wake detection**: Monitors port status every second (up to 30s max)
+- Connects immediately when PC is detected awake
+- Timeout error with option to continue or abort after 30s

 ### v1.1.0 (2025-11-01)
 - Added router port link status check to skip boot wait if PC is already on